An Insider’s View On The ISO 9001 2015 Revision

 JP Russell: You’re alluding to an issue that when standards get less prescriptive, then compliance requirements are subject to wider interpretation.
 That’s where training becomes more important.
 And the standard will still require that any document (video, audio, etc.) is still verifiable by an auditor.

-The 9000 Store: It would seem that verification becomes the challenge of the people that do the transition training for auditors.
+The 9000 Store: It would seem that verification becomes the challenge for the people that do the transition training for auditors.
 If requirements become less objective and more subjective, auditors may have to spend more time understanding the organization before they can evaluate whether this new type of documentation actually represents what the organization does.
-So is it too soon to tell what may happen to more traditional documentation requirements for areas such as procedures, GAP analysis and or a quality manual?
+So, is it too soon to tell what may happen to more traditional documentation requirements for areas such as procedures, GAP analysis, and or a quality manual?

 JP Russell: Yes, it’s too soon to tell.
 The committee is looking at this from a very high level.
-So from that view, some may say the standard is changing very little conceptually.
-However, from a detail view there may be many more changes.
+So, from that view, some may say the standard is changing very little conceptually.
+However, from a detailed view, there may be many more changes.
 And that interests me as an auditor who has to go out there and ensure organizations are conforming to the standard on a word-for-word basis.

 Documentation is not going away because management still needs control.
-To have control you need what I call “predetermined methods.”
+To have control, you need what I call “predetermined methods.”
 And management needs to be able to verify that employees are performing according to that predetermined method.
-And so organizations are still going to have a way to document what they do.
-Hopefully the changes in this will make this process better.
+And so, organizations are still going to have a way to document what they do.
+Hopefully, the changes in this will make this process better.
 I’ve seen procedures written in such a way that there was no management control.
 For example, “Do this as appropriate, do that as appropriate.”
-And they were written so generically, they were worthless.
+And they were written so generically that they were worthless.
 What I do see forming up as changes at this point, may present some challenges in training auditors to understand some of the clauses and existing wording.

 The 9000 Store: What do you see those challenges being?

-JP Russell: During the last ISO 9001 update, there was a requirement that auditors going through “transition training” before you could audit to the new standard.
+JP Russell: During the last ISO 9001 update, there was a requirement that auditors go through “transition training” before they could audit to the new standard.
 Organizations were given 3 years to transition to the new standard.
 Because of the significance of the changes, I would expect something similar this time.